Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 - `more` - prints first page of a document and then can be moved and "revelaed" more

-- `nl` - number of line
-	- prins line numbers - can be used when piping results and testing

-- `wc` - number of lines, words and chars
-	- can take multiple files
-	- `-l` - print only number of lines

 - `file` - what is the type of the file

 - `rm` - delete a file(s) or directory